 Kyndy will teach you how to reach your goals without being dependent on repeated passive treatments.

 Experience and Qualifications:

-Kyndy has 25 years of experience, is board certified by the American Physical Therapy Association as an Orthopedic Clinical Specialist (OCS) and is also certified in Postural Restoration (PRC).
+Kyndy has 30 years of experience and is also certified in Postural Restoration (PRC).
+She was board certified by the American Physical Therapy Association as an Orthopedic Clinical Specialist (OCS) for 20 years and is currently applying for recertification.

 Kyndy has practiced physical therapy (PT) for over 25 years in a variety of settings including university hospitals, sports medicine centers, outpatient satellite clinics, and home health.
 She has served as a faculty member in Doctorate of Physical Therapy programs for 14 years.
 Kyndy has earned three degrees in Physical Therapy (PT).
 A BS in PT from the University of New Mexico in 1989, a MS from the UNC at Chapel Hill in 1996 and a PhD from Nova Southeastern University in Fort Lauderdale, FL in 2006.
 Kyndy is currently Board Certified in Orthopedics and earned her designation as an Orthopedic Clinical Specialist (OCS) in 1999.
 She began her study of Postural Restoration concepts in 1997 and earned certification (PRC) in December 2008.
 Kyndy is the author of several peer reviewed articles listed below.

 PEER-REVIEWED AUTHORKyndy has over 10 publications relating to Orthopedic Physical Therapy:

 Robey J, Boyle K. The Role of Prism Glass, Postural Restoration Exercises and Orthotics in the Management of a Collegiate Baseball Player with Bilateral Sacroiliac Joint Dysfunction.
 Int J Sports Phys Ther, 8(5):716-728, October, 2013.